paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2018-01-03-improving_the_accessibility_of_24_ways.md

   caption: 'Continue links before and after improvements.
 While they look similar, the revised design sounds much better.'
 %}

 I also made improvements to the styling of author names in article summaries.
 Originally, these were distinguished from the rest of the excerpt by styling them as uppercase text.
-Francis pointed out that some screen readers will spell out uppercase letters (regardless of whether they appear in the HTML or have been altered by CSS) if they don't spell a known word.
-For example: VoiceOver and NVDA have trouble with Chris Coyier's surname, so his name would be read aloud as <samp>Chris C-O-Y-I-E-R</samp>.
+Francis pointed out that some screen readers will spell out uppercase letters (regardless of whether they appear in the HTML or have been altered by CSS) if they don’t spell a known word.
+For example: VoiceOver and NVDA have trouble with Chris Coyier’s surname, so his name would be read aloud as <samp>Chris C-O-Y-I-E-R</samp>.
 The simple fix was to distinguish names using emboldened text instead.

-If I'm honest, I've been somewhat arrogant in the past, thinking that by using semantic markup and progressive enhancement, I needn't worry too much about accessibility.
+If I’m honest, I’ve been somewhat arrogant in the past, thinking that by using semantic markup and progressive enhancement, I needn’t worry too much about accessibility.
 While using the right elements, and considering an interface not only in visual terms is important, this is the absolute bare minimum.
 An understanding of different assistive techologies, and willingness to test with them, is just as important.

 ## Reviewing general usability

 Thinking about accessibility led to me improve overall usability, too.

-For this years set of articles, we no longer link to author's websites from article excepts.
-This historical holdover was poorly resolved previously; if you happened to click on the author's name you would be taken to their website, not the article as you would expect.
+For this years set of articles, we no longer link to author’s websites from article excepts.
+This historical holdover was poorly resolved previously; if you happened to click on the author’s name you would be taken to their website, not the article as you would expect.
 We also included comment counts that were linked to the comment section on the article page (which itself linked to a separate comments page).
 Madness!

 Now, each article has one link; to the article.
 A home page that once involved tabbing through 24×3 links, is now less noisy and much easier to navigate for everyone.

 Other refinements included ensuring the site is responsive in terms of height, as well as width, ensuring the navigation menu can be dismissed when you click outside of it, and a review of overall performance.
-These might not be considered accessibility improvements, but I'm not so sure.
+These might not be considered accessibility improvements, but I’m not so sure.
 To suggest this would be to think accessibility is a entirely separate concern.
 In fact, making changes that benefit one set of users will typically benefit all.

 * * *

-Creating something new will always attract attention and admiration, but there's an under celebrated nobility in improving what already exists.
+Creating something new will always attract attention and admiration, but there’s an under celebrated nobility in improving what already exists.
 While not all changes may be visual, they can have just as much impact.
 I know that, had we decided to redesign the site this year, many of these improvements would not have been made.
 Hopefully this overview will encourage you to look at your own projects, and think about similar changes you might make.

 Having a growing awareness of the issues, and expanding your knowledge of the tools available is an essential requirement of working on the web.
-However, don't keep that knowledge saved up for the future; if you can, go back and fix your older projects too.
+However, don’t keep that knowledge saved up for the future; if you can, go back and fix your older projects too.

 [1]: https://24ways.org/
 [2]: https://paulrobertlloyd.com/2013/12/redesigning_24_ways